-End of life decision-making can be challenging for everyone involved in a person's care and sometimes disagreements can occur.
-In aged care, these disputes generally arise when there is a disagreement between the care team and a person, their family or substitute decision-maker about a treatment decision.
+End of life decision-making can be challenging for everyone involved in a person's care, and sometimes disagreements can occur.
+In aged care, these disputes generally arise when there is disagreement between an aged care worker or GP and a person, their family or substitute decision-maker about a treatment decision.

-Most disagreements about medical treatment can be resolved through good communication, shared decision-making, and timely dispute resolution processes within aged care settings.
+Most disagreements about medical treatment can be resolved through good communication and timely dispute resolution processes within aged care settings.
 When a dispute cannot be resolved within aged care, advice or assistance may be sought from State and Territory guardianship bodies such as the Public Advocate or Public Guardian, or a lawyer.